By Anna DaviesCreating a blog is more than just flinging your diary open for the world to

 Chronic stress may contribute to the development of the most common types of headaches, including migraines and tension-type headaches.
 So it's not surprising that alternative treatments aimed at stress reduction, such as biofeedback and relaxation, are well-studied and considered effective treatments for some patients with headaches.
-There are additional "nontraditional" headache treatments, including acupuncture, massage, herbs, and diets, for which there are varying degrees of effectiveness.
+There are additional "nontraditional" headache treatments, including acupuncture, massage, herbs, and diets, of which there are varying degrees of effectiveness.

 Biofeedback for Migraines and Headaches

 Biofeedback is a technique that can help a headache sufferer learn stress-reduction skills by providing information (feedback) about muscle tension, skin temperature, brain waves, and other vital signs.
 Small metal sensors, called electrodes, are attached to the skin and measure the amount of muscle tension or the skin temperature.
 This information is displayed as numbers, electrical waves, or sounds on a screen.
 For example, a stress response reduces skin temperature because of constriction of blood vessels, while a relaxation response results in dilated blood vessels and warm skin.